rxue/learning-dirary/programming/Java/EE/7/jpa2.1/README.md

 ### Entity States
 ![Entity States](https://user-images.githubusercontent.com/3033388/270134754-9807cc3a-3c04-4cf2-8b8e-d52e3b66afbe.png)

+The picture implies practical tips:
+* `persist` is used to add entity into database
+* `merge` is used to update entity inside database

+NOTE also that `EntityManager.perisit` is `void`, whereas `EntityManager.merge` returns generic type `T`

 ### Finding Entities Using the `EntityManager`
 Note!
 According to the [API doc of `EntityManager`](https://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html) on each `find` method,